People are at the center of everything we do. The Focus on the Customer goal includes the following objectives:

 Why this matters?
 The average TxTag call wait time helps ensure our response time to customer inquiries and issues is kept to a minimum.
 Longer wait times can lead to an increase in abandoned customer calls, which is an outcome TxDOT strives to avoid as each customer call is important.

 What are the results?
-The average TxTag call wait time in Q2 2021 was lower than in Q1 2021.
+The average TxTag call wait time in Q3 2022 was much lower than in Q2 2022.

 Description: Measurement of time spent speaking with a customer on an answered TxTag call.